tapglue/snaasSdk-iOS/README.md

 customConfig.loggingEnabled = true;
 ```

-Setting `loggingEnabled = true` will cause the Tapglue library to log the users, queueing, and uploading of events, and other fine-grained info that's useful for understanding what the library is doing.
+Setting `loggingEnabled = true` will cause the Tapglue library to log the users, queuing, and uploading of events, and other fine-grained info that's useful for understanding what the library is doing.

 # Error handling